manuelcasanova/mapbox_practice/README.md

+Button to clear filters

+Logic to filter rides my rides

+If ride is in the past.
+Show a note.

+DONE

+Logic to filter rides on rides/public

 Add a message, this ride has no map.
 The map might have been deleted by the owner.

-Logic to filter rides on rides/public

-DONE

 Show hoy many riders joined a ride - DONE